 Export Documents Required

 Completing all required export documents is the first critical step when shipping a car internationally without a driving license.
-Documents need to be properly completed and notarized or apostilled as required.
+Documents need to be correctly completed and notarized or apostilled as necessary.
 The specific documents vary depending on the origin and destination countries, but some common ones include:

 - Photo ID: Valid photo ID (e.g., passport) to prove identity when signing documents.